 Eurohard moved all production, machinery and management from Wales to Spain to be operational in November of 1984.
-Eurohard continued to manufacture the Dragon 32, Dragon 64, and finally sold the Dragon 200.
+Eurohard continued to manufacture the Dragon 32, Dragon 64, and finally sold the Dragon 200 and Dragon 200E.

 Eurohard aquired several prototypes from Dragon Data Ltd named Project Alpha and Project Beta.
 Eurohard also began development of an MSX computer, an idea that Dragon Data Ltd had also begun, but the micro was never marketed.
 The Dragon MSX was made by Radofin and apparently a few hundred units were built, but never sold.
 Rumour states that when Eurohard finally closed its doors employees were given a Dragon MSX as payment instead of wages.